Queen + Paul Rodgers: The Cosmos Rocks (2006–2008)

 On 15 August 2006, May confirmed through his website and fan club that Queen + Paul Rodgers would begin producing their first studio album in October, to be recorded at a "secret location".
 The album, titled The Cosmos Rocks, was released in the European Union on 15 September 2008 and in the United States on 28 October 2008.
 It was Queen's sixteenth studio album and the first since 1995's Made in Heaven.

 May later recalled: "We spent a huge amount of time making that album with Paul Rodgers, going through quite a lot of pain, and I don't think it made the slightest dent on public consciousness.
 So I would be cautious about being in a recording group called Queen without Freddie."

 Rock the Cosmos Tour (2008)

 On 27 June 2008, Queen + Paul Rodgers performed at Hyde Park in London for Nelson Mandela's 90th birthday celebration.
 The performance included a portion of "One Vision", "Tie Your Mother Down", "Show Must Go On", "We Will Rock You", "We Are the Champions", and "All Right Now".
 Following this, the group embarked on the Rock The Cosmos Tour, opening on 12 September with an AIDS-benefit concert to an audience of over 350,000 people in Kharkiv, Ukraine.
 The tour then moved to Russia, before continuing around Europe.
 The concert in Ukraine was later made into a film for world AIDS day and subsequently DVD Live in Ukraine.
+On November 19, as part of their Latin American tour, they performed at the Estadio San Carlos de Apoquindo, Santiago, Chile.
 This tour did include a rare performance of Las Palabras de Amor and the first ever live performance of Bijou.